AyushTadas/sql-project-10---sql-mentor-datasets/README.md

 ## Project Overview

 This project uses SQL Querying for performance analysis using real-time data from SQL Mentor datasets.
-In this project, I analyszed user performance by creating and querying a table of user submissions.
+In this project, I analyzed user performance by creating and querying a table of user submissions.
 The goal is to solve a series of SQL problems to extract meaningful insights from user data.

 ## Objectives